Skip to content

 Each case folder includes:

-• fileminer/, mstrings/, malhash/, etc.: tool-specific output directories
+• fileminer/, mstrings/, tiquery/, etc. — tool-specific output directories

 Notes & Tagging

-The scratchpad allows users to record notes, label items with tags, and track investigative context across sessions.
+The Notebook allows users to record notes, label items with tags, and track investigative context across sessions.

 • Notes can include plain text, YAML fragments, or markdown.

-• These tags will appear in the Workspace panel under the current case.
+• Tags appear in the Workspace panel under the current case.

 • Tags help organize and filter case context.